 Snoqualmie Mountain is a 2.9 mile lightly trafficked out and back trail located near North Bend, Washington that features a waterfall and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from May until November.
+The trail offers a number of activity options and is best used from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash